-Opening of the Academic Year Alumni Lecture 2022/23: Reckoning with Reparations
+The inaugural Opening of the Academic Year Alumni Lecture took place on Friday, 16 September 2022 with a lecture from

 Reparations has become a major means of demanding redress, advanced by different groups identified by race, nationality, and even sexual orientation.
 There are a variety of different ways of understanding the nature of reparations, and the political movements that use reparations to advance their objective.